JamesByers/Beginning-Python-workshop/Python tools/Python tools.md

 _Slide Content_:

-In order to do any work in the field of data science, you'll need a set of tools at your disposal.
-The tools discussed in this lesson allow you to create, compile, and distribute the code necessary to complete all the steps of the data science workflow.
+In order to do any work with python, you'll need a set of tools at your disposal.
+The tools discussed in this lesson allow you to create, compile, and distribute the code necessary to complete all the steps of a python development workflow.
 We will look at:

 - The terminal (also referred to as Command Line or Command Prompt).
 - Text editors, including Sublime and Atom.
-- Open-source tools such as the Jupyter Notebook IDE.
+- Open-source tools such as the Jupyter Notebook IDE
+- Python environments such as Anaconds

 ----------------------------------

 ### Learning Objectives

+#### In order to do any work with python, you'll need a set of tools at your disposal.
+The tools discussed in this lesson allow you to create, compile, and distribute the code necessary to complete all the steps of a python development workflow.

 #### By the end of this section you will be able to...